MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_pull.php.txt

 					$sf_sync_trigger = $this->mappings->sync_sf_delete;

-					// salesforce seriously returns Id for update requests and id for delete requests and this makes no sense but maybe one day they might change it somehow? if ( ! isset( $result['Id'] ) && isset( $result['id'] ) ) {
+					// Salesforce seriously returns Id for update requests and id for delete requests and this makes no sense but maybe one day they might change it somehow? if ( ! isset( $result['Id'] ) && isset( $result['id'] ) ) {
 						$result['Id'] = $result['id'];
 					}